yzays8/translation-supporter/README.md

 # translation-supporter

 ## About
-It makes it easy to translate a lyrics into English line by line.
+It makes it easier to translate a lyrics into other language line by line.

 ## Installation
 ```